-The term of the AGREEMENT shall be ten years effective on [INSERT DATE] (the "COMMENCEMENT DATE").
-The CITY will have one five-year extension option exercisable at the sole discretion of RAP's General Manager.
-Neither CITY, nor any BOARD member, officer, or employee thereof shall be liable in any manner to CONCESSIONAIRE because of any action taken to revoke this AGREEMENT or to decline to exercise an option to extend the term of this AGREEMENT.
+The term of the AGREEMENT shall be two (2) years, commencing September 2, 2022 (the "COMMENCEMENT DATE"), through September 1, 2024.
+Neither CITY, nor any BOARD member, officer, or employee thereof shall be liable in any manner to CONCESSIONAIRE because of any action taken to terminate this AGREEMENT or to decline to exercise an option to extend the term of this AGREEMENT.
+RAP shall have the right to reenter the PREMISES on the effective date of termination without further notice of any kind, remove any and all persons therefrom and may regain and resume possession either with or without the institution of summary or legal proceedings or otherwise, and may permit any other person, firm or corporation to enter upon the PREMISES and use the same.